boryspaulewicz/bhsdtr/Readme.md

 ![Combined response distributions](inst/preprint/response_fit.png)

-# The importance of Flexible Order-Preserving link functions for
+# The importance of Flexible Order-Preserving link functions in ordinal models
-  ordinal models

 Response labels such as "noise" and "signal" can be viewed as values of a nominal scale variable, however, from the point of view of Signal